 Clara Petacci clearly attached love to the world of concepts and ideas, to the subconscious, to animus energies in her life (and it appears she probably ceded her own animus to Mussolini, as well), and had a deep need to be loved and nurtured on both an individual and a larger, public level.
 Like all of us, she was looking for unconditional love and acceptance in the only ways she knew how.
 It’s rumored that in the last hours of her life she was offered the chance to go free, but she declined; and what kind of life would it have been for her if she had, having lost her Venusian status, the man who carried her animus, and her illusions about the nature of love and her role within the Collective?
 Clara confused her relationship with love itself, and in not sorting out the difference, would have suffered at the end of the war whether she’d gone on to live or ended her life as she did, at the hands of those for whom she was a symbol of the worst of Venus.

-See my new article on Venus Retrograde and Relationships at ‘Been There, Done That,’ at http://askjulie.wordpress.com and buy my book on the astrology of intimate relationships at Dog and Sunflower Press http://dogandsunflower.wordpress.com
+Please note, this article uses a Placidus chart for analysis.
+See my book on the astrology of intimate relationships at Dog and Sunflower Press http://dogandsunflower.wordpress.com